Know Your Rights: Residential Tenant Lockout

 A “lockout” has occurred any time a landlord does or threatens to take any of the following actions with regard to a residential tenant’s home or apartment:

 Lockouts are illegal.
-Affected tenants should call 311 to report a lockout and ask for a case report.
+Affected tenants should call 311 to file a formal police report detailing the lockout incident.

 It is the policy of the Chicago Police Department (CPD) and a requirement of the Chicago Municipal Code that whenever a complaint of a lockout is received, the CPD will investigate and take appropriate action when a violation has occurred.
 Please note that lockouts are not a civil matter.